 So, I’ve already given you the herbal recipe that I use for my itchy rashes.
 Now I’m gonna tell you what else I do for them!

 Depending upon how bad the rash is, I’ll take an oatmeal bath.
-In this case I washed my face in oatmeal water.
-Oatmeal helps to sooth the irritation and helps to relieve the itch.
+In this case, I washed my face in oatmeal water.
+Oatmeal helps to soothe the irritation and helps to relieve the itch.
 For me personally, I don’t think it helps stop the itch as well as I’d like so I have another trick I use to help with that!